Jehovahkill: Release

+Critical reception

-Critical receptionJehovahkill was well received by music critics.
+Jehovahkill was well received by music critics.
 Cope biographer Mick Houghton reflected that some critics called it Cope's best album since Fried and "a deeply fascinating work," while Uncut said "it was arguably Cope’s biggest critical success."
 Dave DiMartino of Entertainment Weekly wrote that "Jehovahkill sounds like a guy with great taste having an orgy in a recording studio — and echoing everybody he's ever liked in the process.
 Bless his burnt-out heart."
 Andy Gill of The Independent called it "one of the week's more inspired albums" and noted "an odd wholeness to the project, the kind of result only possible when an artist takes a flier and pursues his personal vision, heedless of fashion," while David Cavanagh of Select wrote: "Spend the rest of your life making sense of Jehovahkill, ye Kelts and Krauts alike, and salute the soul of Julian H Cope."

 Describing the album as a "strange but soothing act of rebellion," Alec Foege of Spin felt Jehovahkill was the musician's most consistent record to date, saying Cope "pontificates less and crafts better melodies" and figured his "message to the universe" as "remarkably selfless and sane."
 Among retrospective reviews, Ned Raggett of AllMusic described it as "another fine Cope album," and commented: "If Jehovahkill isn't quite as perfectly balanced as Peggy Suicide, it comes darn close, definitely leaving the late-'80s trough behind."
 Also writing for AllMusic in a biography on Cope, James Christopher Monger called 'the record "another creative triumph."
-In The Great Rock Discography Martin C. Strong called the album "an admirable effort."Select ranked the album at number 7 in their year-end Top 50 Albums of 1992 list, and later at number 36 in their top 100 best albums of the 1990s list.
+In The Great Rock Discography, Martin C. Strong called the album "an admirable effort."Select ranked the album at number 7 in their year-end Top 50 Albums of 1992 list, and later at number 36 in their top 100 best albums of the 1990s list.
 Jim DeRogatis listed Jehovahkill as a key psychedelic rock album in his 1996 book Kaleidoscope Eyes: Psychedelic Rock From the 1960s to the 1990s.
 In 2006, NME ranked Jehovahkill at number 95 in their list of "The 100 Greatest British Albums Ever!"
 In a 2017 list for The Quietus, Britt Daniel of the rock band Spoon included Jehovahkill in a list of his 13 favourite albums, calling it "the peak of his experimentation.
 It's also really great songwriting.
 It's a very, very kraut-influenced record. it's an expansive record.
 It was three sides.
 Not a full double album but it was three sides and on the fourth side you had an etching.
 He was always doing things like that.
 He was putting thought into it."
 Daniel regularly performed a cover version of "Up-Wards at 45°" at solo shows.
 In another list for The Quietus, Kid Millions of Man Forever named it as one of his favourite albums.
 Ben Graham of the website called the album a "masterpiece."